samrickman/lft-bot-nhs/readme.md

-# Automated NHS Lateral Flow Test Software
+# Automated NHS Lateral Flow Test Ordering

 This is a simple piece of software which orders Lateral Flow Tests from the GOV.UK Website.